BenOhayon/ContactsManager/README.md

 ContactsManager is an application which manage contacts.
 The managing is performed by a GUI design using tkinter module.
+This app manages contacts with a database called 'managerDB.sqlite'.
-Each contact is stored in a database using the contactsDB module.
+It connects with the database using 'sqlite3' module.